Gravitational Field and Gravitational Potential

 \[\boxed{\mathbf{g} = - G \int_V \frac{\rho(\mathbf{r^\prime})\mathbf{e}_r}{r^2}dv^\prime} \tag{4}\]Here, the direction of $\mathbf{e}_r$ varies with $\mathbf{r^\prime}$.

 This quantity $\mathbf{g}$ has dimensions of force per unit mass or acceleration.
-The magnitude of the gravitational field vector $\mathbf{g}$ near the Earth’s surface is what we call the gravitational acceleration constant, with $|\mathbf{g}| \approx 9.80\mathrm{m/s^2}$.
+The magnitude of the gravitational field vector $\mathbf{g}$ near the Earth’s surface is equal to what we call the gravitational acceleration constant, with $|\mathbf{g}| \approx 9.80\mathrm{m/s^2}$.

 Gravitational Potential